top of page

 I have spent all my money,

-On sending angry voice recordings
+on sending angry voice recordings

-Of "Letters to Milena"
+of "Letters to Milena"

 To someone now dead.

-And have crumbled to past traumas
+and have crumbled to past traumas

-So many times now that there
+so many times now that there

 Are not any more places left

-In my body to injure.
+in my body to injure.

 Love sorrow